itfarrier/itfarrier.github.io/src/pages/blog/2016-09-13-molchaniie-ili-dien'-vtoroi/index.en.md

 ---
+date: 2016-09-13 09:38:54
 title: 'Silence or day two'
-date: 2016-09-13 09:38:54
-categories:
-  - путешествие
-tags:
-  - автостоп
-  - Байкал
-  - Baikallive
-  - фестиваль
-  - КПД
-  - Кэдди пахнет деревьями
-  - опыт
 ---

 On the 25th I got up early in the morning.
 I ate, packed my stuff, went out on the track.
 5 minutes